opendocsg/slw-judgments-backfill/2014_SGCA_35/report.md

 72     First, ACS’s operations director, Mr Lincoln Lim, gave evidence that the whole market knew that Indonesia was the only source of sand.
 Ms Jean Lau of the BCA also stated in her affidavit of evidence-in-chief that the BCA was aware that importers mainly imported sand from Indonesia.
 SK does not seem (correctly, in our view) to be challenging this.
 Instead, SK’s main contention was that it was not fundamental to the fulfilment of the Contracts that sand from Indonesia be used to manufacture RMC because what mattered was whether the sand met the requisite technical specifications.

-73     In this vein, we observe that previous cases dealing with the Sand Ban have similarly observed that at the relevant time, Indonesia was the primary, if not the sole, source of concreting sand used in Singapore (see, for example, the High Court decision of _NCC International AB v Alliance Concrete Singapore Pte Ltd_ [2007] SGHC 64 at [5]; affirmed on appeal in _NCC International AB v Alliance Concrete Singapore Pte Ltd_ [2008] 2 SLR(R) 565 at [8]).
-The High Court in _Holcim (Singapore) Pte Ltd v Kwan Yong Construction Pte Ltd_ [2009] 2 SLR(R) 193 (“ _Kwan Yong_ ”), which involved a case of a RMC supplier who was successful in showing frustration of the supply contract due to the Sand Ban, also stated (at [5]) that “[a]ll sand used in the building industry had been sourced from Indonesia” (the appeal from the decision of the High Court in _Kwan Yong_ was dismissed by this court on 20 May 2009, although, agreeing with the trial judge’s reasoning, no written grounds of decision were issued (see the Editorial Note at [2009] 2 SLR(R) 193 at 197).
+73     In this vein, we observe that previous cases dealing with the Sand Ban have similarly observed that at the relevant time, Indonesia was the primary, if not the sole, source of concreting sand used in Singapore (see, for example, the High Court decision of _NCC International AB v Alliance Concrete Singapore Pte Ltd_ <span class="citation">[2007] SGHC 64</span> at [5]; affirmed on appeal in _NCC International AB v Alliance Concrete Singapore Pte Ltd_ <span class="citation">[2008] 2 SLR(R) 565</span> at [8]).
+The High Court in _Holcim (Singapore) Pte Ltd v Kwan Yong Construction Pte Ltd_ <span class="citation">[2009] 2 SLR(R) 193</span> (“ _Kwan Yong_ ”), which involved a case of a RMC supplier who was successful in showing frustration of the supply contract due to the Sand Ban, also stated (at [5]) that “[a]ll sand used in the building industry had been sourced from Indonesia” (the appeal from the decision of the High Court in _Kwan Yong_ was dismissed by this court on 20 May 2009, although, agreeing with the trial judge’s reasoning, no written grounds of decision were issued (see the Editorial Note at <span class="citation">[2009] 2 SLR(R) 193</span> at 197).

 74     Secondly, SK’s client for the Boon Lay Project, the LTA, preferred Indonesian sand to be used for the RMC.
 This was acknowledged by SK’s project manager for the Boon Lay Project, Mr Ishii Yoichiro (“Mr Yoichiro”), in his cross-examination: